-P.S.
-I thoroughly enjoyed this book, even when it completely grossed me out, haha.
+I thoroughly enjoyed this book, even when it completely grossed me out!
 This book satisfied three major interests of mine: history, advocating healthy eating, and true investigative journalism.
 Hope you enjoy the review!

 In Pandora’s Lunchbox: How Processed Food Took Over the American Meal, journalist Melanie Warner argues that whole foods are healthier for consumption, concluding that most highly processed foods diminish essential nutrients and pose negative consequences to our health.
-She states in the introduction that she wrote Pandora’s Lunchbox with the core belief that it is vital to understand what we are eating.
+In the introduction, she states the reason she wrote Pandora’s Lunchbox was to share the core belief that it is vital to understand what we are eating.
 The book unveils the mysterious methods and technological techniques the food industry uses to manipulate food.
 Warner weaves historical background, interviews with industry leaders and food scientists, statistics, and research studies, along with comedic anecdotal stories, throughout her narrative.

-In 1902 Harvey Wiley, a chemist at the Bureau of Chemistry began conducting experiments on volunteers known as the Poison Squad.
+In 1902, Harvey Wiley, a chemist at the Bureau of Chemistry, began conducting experiments on volunteers known as the Poison Squad.
 He concluded that these substances were not fit for human consumption.
-He later became the first commissioner of the Food and Drug Administration, passed the Pure Food and Drug Act, and was heavily criticized by the food industry throughout his career.
+Later in his career, Wiley became the first commissioner of the Food and Drug Administration and passed the Pure Food and Drug Act.
+For this, he was heavily criticized by the food industry throughout his career.

-The start of World War I became a catalyst for intensifying efforts to preserve foods to last under any circumstance.
+The start of World War I became a catalyst for intensifying efforts in preserving foods that could sustain under any circumstance.
 James Kraft found a way to preserve cheese and avoid waste by heating the cheese to homogenize the solids with the fat.
 His determination and innovation soon changed the model for processed food.
-Long lasting, convenient, nutritionally inferior products marketed nationwide in attractive packaging soon became the norm.
+As a result, long lasting, convenient, nutritionally inferior products marketed nationwide in attractive packaging soon became the norm.

-Another ubiquitous processed food, cereal, had its start at the turn of the century when Dr. John Kellogg was in search for a healthy and convenient option for breakfast.
-Most cereal brands today are far from the early products.
+Cereal, another ubiquitous processed food, had its start at the turn of the century when Dr. John Kellogg was in search of a healthy and convenient option for breakfast.
+Most cereal brands today are far from this early product.
 The rise of centralized production and warehousing ushered the need to preserve cereal for several months.
 Shelf life was prolonged by eliminating the corn germ and bran, which also undermined the benefits of vitamins and fiber.

 Fat consumption in the United States has significantly increased with ten percent of daily calories from soybean oil, a product that did not exist a hundred years ago.
-This oil is made edible only by using a chemical solvent, hexane.
-It is classified as a neurotoxin by the Occupational Safety and Health Administration.
+This oil is made edible only by using a chemical solvent, hexane, which is classified as a neurotoxin by the Occupational Safety and Health Administration.
 Soybeans also go through bleaching and deodorizing processes.
 Many processed foods need some form of fat.
 Soybean oil is cheap, easy to cultivate, and subsidized by the government.
 Joe Hibbeln, a nutritional neuroscientist for the National Institutes of Health, labeled the increased usage of soybean oil “the single greatest, most rapid dietary change in the history of Homo sapiens.”
 Soy protein is used as a filler to amplify processed meat products.
 Heart disease and cancer have been linked to the increase of soy in the food supply.
-There are many undesirable compromises for easy, convenient packaged foods.
+Warner effectively proves that there are many undesirable compromises for easy, convenient packaged foods.

 These are just a few topics covered in the book.
 If you want to learn more or need a little motivation to eat cleaner, then I highly recommend this eye-opening book.